bumptech/nitro/docs/nitro.md

 FAQ
 ===

-**Q: Great, but I don't want to write my service in C. Where's a binding for my language?**
+**Q: I don't want to write my service in C. Where's a binding for my language?**

 Unfortunately, Nitro doesn't have many language bindings yet.
 If you write